21.4.07

 10. Throwing A Spanner In The Works

-Finally select the statements that appeals to you most (if none are chosen then all of Equality and Liberty and Stability are altered by –7%).
+Finally select the statements that appeal to you most (if none are chosen then each of Equality and Liberty and Stability are altered by

 "A friend in need is a friend indeed."